THE CELTIC HEARTBEAT

 During The Celtic HeArtbeat you experience the magic and the heartbeat of mother earth in the rugged Irish landscape.
 During this week you will have the opportunity to reconnect with your own heart and essence and to relax, recharge and get inspired.

-The first two days we stay in the Boyne Valley, Drogheda, just north of Dublin.
-Here we visit Newgrange, Knowth, Dowth, the Hill of Tara and the Holy Well of Tara.
+The first few days we will stay in the Ancient East.
+Here we visit Newgrange, Knowth, Dowth, the Hill of Tara, the Holy Well of Tara.
 The megalithic monuments of Newgrange, Knowth and Dowth are one of the oldest in the world.
 They are older than Stonehenge and the pyramids of Egypt.
 In these megalithic passage tombs you will find very special spiral rock inscriptions.
 Initiations took place with regard to the Mother Goddess Danu.
 These monuments were erected by the gods, the Tuatha-de-Danaan, according to the stories of the people of Atlantis.

 In good weather we can do yoga or meditation on the Hill of Tara (Temhair in Gaelic).
 It is a place that was already a place of worship 3200 years before Christ where magical rituals were performed.
 There are many Irish stories are about Tara.
 You feel the magic when you stand on this spot.
 We can also feel the power of 'the Stone of Destiny' (Lia Fáil in Irish) on the Hill of Tara.
 It was believed that the stone would scream so loudly that it would be heard throughout Ireland when the true king of Ireland came near.
 From the Hill of Tara you have, on a clear day, a spectacular view of about 25% of the Irish landscape.